 As water is pumped into your water heater, over time dirt and various sediments and minerals accumulate at the bottom.
 These materials can make your water heater less efficient and cost you money in the long run.

 Call Precision Plumbing and we will make sure that your water heater runs smoothly by inspecting and fixing any problems we may find.
 We offer convenient 24/7 service in suburban Chicagoland…Is today soon enough?

 Water heaters can last up to 30 years, but many fail after 10, predominantly due to neglect.
 In addition, inefficient water heaters can add dollars onto your bills.
-If you are having trouble with your water heaters in suburban Chicagoland, Precision Plumbing, Heating and Cooling will inspect your heater and provide you with options to service or replace parts or, if necessary, are prepared to install a new water heater.
+If you are having trouble with your water heaters in suburban Chicagoland, Precision Plumbing, Sewer Drain Cleaning will inspect your heater and provide you with options to service or replace parts or, if necessary, are prepared to install a new water heater.
 We are experts in both gas and electric water heaters, and provide additional confidence in our service with warranty coverage of at least one year on any parts replaced.

 Most water heaters in the U.S. are tank-type water heaters, also called storage water heaters.
 In these water heaters, water is contained within a cylindrical vessel and constantly heated and ready for use.
 The most common size water heater tanks in homes are 40 and 50 gallons and some homes may even have a 75 gallon tank.

 Most use natural gas, while other use electricity, solar panels, propane or heating oil.
 One advantage of tank type water heaters are that these larger vessels tend to supply water with less temperature modulation than tankless water heaters.